Patroni cluster management commands v23

 failover_manager: patroni

-TPA configure will add 3 etcd nodes and 2 haproxy nodes.
+TPA configure will add 3 etcd nodes, and may add 2 haproxy nodes if you specify the option --enable-haproxy.
 Etcd is used for the Distributed Configuration Store (DCS).
 Patroni supports other DCS backends, but they are not currently supported by EDB or TPA.

-TPA uses Patroni's feature of converting an existing PostgreSQL standalone server.
+TPA uses Patroni's feature of converting an existing PostgreSQL cluster.
 This allows for TPA to initialise and manage configuration.
-Once a single PostgreSQL server and database has been created, Patroni will create replicas and configure replication.
+Once the PostgreSQL cluster has been created, Patroni will take the management over.
 TPA will then remove any postgres configuration files used during setup.

 Once set up, Postgres can continue to be managed using TPA and settings in config.yml for the cluster.
 You can also use Patroni interfaces, such as the command line patronictl and the REST API, but it is recommended to use TPA methods wherever possible.